 Marble increases a property’s value.
 Because it is a durable product, maintenance is kept to a minimum, and the replacement of marble is a very rare occurrence.
 Anything a property owner can do to reduce future overhead expenses is a plus.

 Standard thresholds have a 1/4-inch bevel along one side.
 This makes for easier passage of foot traffic.
 Hollywood bevels are often seen on wider thresholds and are commonly used in areas where heavy objects may pass between two different floor thresholds.
-This type of threshold is often used in handicap-accessible condo units or single family homes.
-Hotels often have Hollywood bevel thresholds installed to make it easier for those in wheelchairs to pass from one floor surface to another.
+This type of threshold is often used in handicap-accessible condo units or single-family homes.
+Hotels often have Hollywood bevel thresholds installed to make it easier for those in wheelchairs to pass from the one-floor surface to another.

 Thresholds made of marble not only act as a water barrier, they prevent tripping by providing a smooth surface of polished stone.
 Most of the standard size and thickness transition saddles sit flat against the subfloor, with the top of the stone at the same level as the carpet or tile.
-This is in compliance with ADA requirements for safe foot traffic.
+This is in compliance with requirements for safe foot traffic.
+At Stonexchange, we take the Americans with disabilities act very seriously; as such, you will notice that our threshold pieces are cut to the shapes and dimensions promulgated by law.
+When you are working on commercial property projects, you do not want to take chances on ada compliance, which is why you will want to make sure you are installing the right pieces.

 The cost of the material varies depending on from where it was purchased.
 The installation of marble thresholds is rather simple and can be completed by a specialized flooring product contractor.
 The initial cost of the material is outweighed by its ease of installation and long life expectancy.